avialxee/alfrd/README.md

 ##### Example 6: Update the sheet

+`lf.update_sheet` updates the changes to the spreadsheet.

 ```python
 lf.update_sheet(count=count, failed=failed, csvfile='df_sheet.csv')                     # if updating the sheet fails, a copy of the dataframe is saved locally at the csvfile path.

 ```

+>NOTE: The `count` and `failed` parameter corrosponds to a success/fail event on each iteration of update_sheet i.e., if the values of count/fail do not change on the current iteration, the sheet will not be updated and a `skipped` message will appear on the terminal.

 ##### Example 7: Conditional Formatting